abeconnelly/scratch/Documentation/Tile-Library-v1.md

 reminiscent of the 24byte representation just with VLE integer portions.

-SequenceAltOverflowStride should be chosen to keep SequenceAltOverflowOffets manegeable.
+SequenceAltOverflowStride should be chosen to keep SequenceAltOverflowOffsets manageable.
 A reasonable value is 1000 but 100 might be warranted if lookup efficiency is desired.

 Comments
 ---

-Note that spanning tiles can be discovered by looking at the next TileOffets entry.
+Note that spanning tiles can be discovered by looking at the next TileOffsets entry.
 Spanning tiles will necessarily have alts on tags which means that affected trailing tile entries will have alt records that fall on tiles.

 Since these are variations reminiscent of VCF, they have the same problems with ambiguity and non-unique sequence coding.
-Since different alt encodings code for the same sequence and they're localized to tlies, this ambiguity shouldn't make a large difference as they're just used as a representation and not meant to be used for analysis.
+Since different alt encodings code for the same sequence and they're localized to tiles, this ambiguity shouldn't make a large difference as they're just used as a representation and not meant to be used for analysis.
 Even so, it is encouraged to normalize representation and store the normalized alt variations.